esonn/ferret/README.md

 - compares text documents containing natural language or computer language
 - automatic conversion of standard word processor or pdf formats to text
-- processing specialised for major programming languages
+- processing specialised for major programming languages [from 5.3]
 - quick loading and comparison of documents, up to computer's memory capacity
 - display of _all_ document comparisons, ranked by a similarity score
 - detailed display of _individual_ document comparisons, highlighting any copied text